What are specific learning differences?

 You may already have a diagnosis of SpLD through an Educational Psychologist or Specialist Teacher report.
 If so, you should already be in touch with Disability Support at NUA, and hopefully applied for Disabled Students Allowance (DSA) when you applied to NUA.
 If you have a diagnosis and are not in touch with us already, please email Disability Support to discuss the next steps we can take to support you.

 If you suspect you might have Dyslexia, Dyspraxia or Dyscalculia, you can make an appointment to see one of our Dyslexia/SpLD Tutors for a screening – this is a simple conversation about the difficulties you are experiencing which will enable us to determine whether you should be referred for a diagnosis and start the journey to receive further support.
-Drop in to Francis House Reception and ask to book a Dyslexia/SpLD screening, or see the How do I get support page for more information.
+If you think you have dyslexia, or another SpLD, then you can make an appointment to see one of our Specialist Study Skills Tutors for a screening.

 If you suspect you might have AD(H)D please get in touch with the NUA Disability Support Adviser to discuss how we might best help you.